HumanBrainED/RheMAP-Surf/preprocessing.md

 ## Step 2: Cross-Template Surface Warping and Reference Volume Generation

-In this step, we utilized the ANTs-based volume-to-volume warp fields from the RheMAP project to perform the following operations:
+In this step, we utilized the ANTs-derived volume-to-volume warp fields from the RheMAP project to perform the following operations:

 1. **Warpfield conversion**
 RheMAP-provided ITK-format warpfields were converted into Connectome Workbench-compatible "world" warpfields using `wb_command -convert-warpfield -from-itk <input> -to-world <output>`.